 Combining practical and case-based learning, delivered by a network of local and global diabetes experts, this online Postgraduate Diploma/Master of Science in Diabetes Care from the University of Warwick gives participants a deep understanding of all aspects of diabetes management, enabling graduates to excel in their healthcare career.

-This diabetes programme is validated by the University of Warwick, ranked in the top 10 in the United Kingdom and 62nd in the world.
+This diabetes programme is validated by the University of Warwick, ranked 8th 10 in the United Kingdom and 62nd in the world.

 The Postgraduate Diploma in Diabetes Care is 12 months in duration and the Master of Science in Diabetes Care is an additional 10 months (22 months in total).
-It comprises face-to-face clinical workshops, live synchronous tutorials, discussion forums and state-of-the-art innovative and engaging online content, which can be accessed anytime, anywhere on any device.
+It comprises, live online tutorials, discussion forums and state-of-the-art innovative and engaging online content, which can be accessed anytime, anywhere on any device.

 Students obtaining a 60% or above in the Pg.
 Dip Diabetes Care will be able to seamlessly progress to the Master of Science.
 The M.Sc. in Diabetes Care is an additional 10 months of study and comprises a research methodologies module and a professional project.
 Within the professional project, you will be asked to produce and communicate a piece of work informed by the forefront of research and evaluation, with the potential for publication in a medical journal for a professional audience.